top of page

 I felt lost and worthless

-At the time, I had just left an abusive relationship and was living with my now-estranged mother, caring for my 3-month-old daughter.
-I had no job, no car, and was grieving the loss of my brother.
-I felt completely lost—worthless—and overwhelmed.
+At the time, I had just left an abusive relationship and was living with my mother while caring for my 3-month-old daughter.
+I had no job, no car, and was grieving the unexpected loss of my brother.

-He left behind three beautiful children, caught in the same survival-driven narrative we were raised in—one built on fear and shame.
+He was caught in the same survival-driven narrative we were raised in—one built on fear and shame.
 Losing him forced me to confront the truth: I was still living that story.
-And I refused to pass it on.

 bottom of page